shaohaibin/shaohaibin.github.io/docs/research/reviewer.md

 - The IEEE Transactions on Control of Network Systems
 - IEEE/CAA Journal of Automatica Sinica
 - IET Control Theory & Applications
+- IEEE Transactions on Circuits and Systems I: Regular Papers
 - IEEE Transactions on Circuits and Systems II: Express Briefs
 - Asian Journal of Control
 - International Journal of Systems Science